chrisalbon/mlai/content/python/select_random_item_from_list.md

 Title: Select Random Item From A Lists
 Slug: select_random_item_from_list
 Summary: Select Random Item From A Lists in Python.
 Date: 2016-01-23 12:00
 Category: Python
 Tags: Basics
 Authors: Chris Albon

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).
+Interesting in learning more?
+Check out [Fluent Python](http://amzn.to/2jYU506)

 ## Preliminaries